JaneliaSciComp/neuronbridge-precompute/precompute-scripts/README.md

     --dry_run false
 ```

-## Step 2: Import the CDM library from JACS into NeuronBridge
+## Pre Step 2: Import the CDM library from JACS into NeuronBridge

 This process imports CDMs from JACS libraries into NeuronBridge.
 This require access to a JACS server.
 The authorization parameter can be either a bearer token or an API key